ianstormtaylor/superstruct/docs/guide.md

 Although this example is simplified, the struct errors expose all of the possible information about why the validation failed, so you can use them to construct extremely detailed errors for your end users.

+> To see all of the information embedded in `StructError` objects, check out the [`StructError` reference](https://superstructjs.org/classes/structerror).

 ## Validating Complex Shapes

 In the most common uses, you simply pass a schema definition to the `struct` function, and you'll receive a function that will validate that schema.
 However, there are more structures of data you might like to validate that simple objects with key/values.